Zulqarnaen Suzliman: Loan to Young Lions

+Loan to Albirex Niigata (S)

+On 5 January 2026, Zulqarnaen joined Albirex Niigata (S) on loan for the remainder of the 2025–26 season.

 International career

 Zulqarnaen made his professional debut for the Singapore national football team in a friendly 2–0 win over Fiji on 19 September 2018.

 Zulqarnaen made his AFF Championship debut in the 2018 campaign on 9 November, with a 1–0 win over Indonesia.

 On 21 November, Zulqarnaen started and played 90 minutes in Singapore's 6–1 win over Timor Leste in the 2018 AFF Suzuki Cup.

+In March 2024, Zulqarnaen injured his left anterior cruciate ligament during Singapore's away defeat to China in the World Cup qualifiers, sidelining him for a year.

+In May 2026, Zulqarnaen received a call-up to the national team for friendlies against Mongolia and China.

 Personal life

 Zulqaernaen's brothers, Zulkifli, Zulfadhli, Zulfadhmi, are all footballers in Singapore.
 He served his compulsory National Service from 2020 to 2022.

 Zulqarnaen studied at ITE College West from 2016 to 2017.